St. John's Wort For Anxiety

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Although the pharmaceutical industry can provide many options that may support the treatment experience of those who live with anxiety and depression disorders, many of these medicines can cause side effects or have a prolonged period of adjustment.
-In either case, patients may opt for natural alternatives — which has prompted the medical community to explore the efficacy of supplements and other alternative treatments.
+Although the pharmaceutical industry can provide many options that may support the treatment experience of those who live with anxiety disorders, many of these anxiety medicines can cause side effects or have a prolonged period of adjustment.
+In either case, patients may opt for natural anxiety treatment alternatives — which has prompted the medical community to explore the efficacy of supplements like St. John's wort for anxiety.

-Below, we’re exploring what St. John’s wort is, possible efficacy it may have across mental health disorders and scientific support that is currently available for this form of treatment and support.
+Below, we’re exploring what St. John’s wort is, possible efficacy it may have for anxiety, and scientific support that is currently available for this form of anxiety treatment and support.

 Rawpixel